 The claims trend generally north-south, following geological mapping of gold and silver deposits which run in a massive quartz lode that is well defined on the surface and underground.

 The property encompasses the apex of the lode and the relevant workings of the historic Parker group, also known as the Ned, the Globe and the Silver Bell Mine.
 The property was worked as early as 1860 according to historical records.
 Currently, there is a gated culvert that provides access into the workings at the lowest level.
 This level is thought to be for haulage and then development and exploration.
 There are a few stopes in the workings but there are ore chutes from upper levels indicating that the major development stoping is on upper levels.
 The haulage level is estimated to have been cut in the early 1900s to work under the shafts and intercept the veins and lodes at depth where they contained higher values of gold and silver.

 The upper levels have not been surveyed as their portals were backfilled in the early 1990s as part of an abandoned mine reclamation program.
 Some of this backfill actually runs down to the haulage level.
 These shafts and declines will need to be cleared to make the mine generally operational.

-This assessment of driving the lower level appears to have been accurate and quite lucrative based on the development of the workings and the infrastructure above ground.
-Surveyors documented over one thousand one hundred feet(1100) of drifting work on the lowest level.
-These workings are detailed and mapped and show veins of gold, galena, and some small quartz stringers.
+There are no less than three shafts that intercept the haulage level.
+There are also two collapsed adits above the haulage level which indicate there is another level of the workings that is, at current, inaccessible.
+Surveyors documented over two thousand two hundred feet of linear drifting work on the lowest level.
+These workings are detailed and mapped and show veins of gold, galena and some small quartz stringers.
 Also reported was considerable stoping in various areas thought to intercept shafts and declines found on the surface.
 There are no other open or access points aside from the main portal.

-The ores at the Parker are made up of gold, auriferous pyrite, galena, sphalerite, and arsenopyrite.
+The ores at the Parker are made up of gold, auriferous pyrite, galena, sphalerite and arsenopyrite.

-Gold, Silver, Copper, Zinc
+Gold, Silver, Copper

 or use our contact form below